Cultural Policies in Lebanon: Cultural Institutions between State and Society

 Nadia von Maltzahn

-The research project deals with the question of how cultural policies and cultural actors contribute to the creation of a public sphere in Lebanon, by examining the role of different types of institutions involved in cultural and knowledge production.
+It deals with the question of how cultural policies and cultural actors contribute to the creation of a public sphere in Lebanon, by examining the role of different types of institutions involved in cultural and knowledge production.
 Can cultural institutions play a unifying role in a fragmented nation?
 What does it mean to speak about cultural policies in the Lebanese context?
 And what do cultural practices tell us about the relationship between state and society?

 Cultural policies define a vision for culture, and provide frameworks for institutional practice to translate this vision on the ground.
 Cultural policies also determine what role the state plays in cultural production.
 Cultural actors move within and beyond these policies, constantly pushing the boundaries.
 Spaces and the public play a central role in cultural work.
 This project takes three cultural institutions (the Lebanese National Library, the Sursock Museum, and the Baalbeck Festival) and investigates the power dynamics at play and the arenas in which frameworks are determined and policies are made.